cxengage/cxengage.github.io/README.md

 2. **Attributes**: A regular attribute would be something that you would like to use for your pattern.
 For example, if you want to write a pattern for a contact center, you could use attributes like _CallAction_ or _ToPhoneNumber_ to track when a call is placed and what number should called when a pattern is matched.

 These attributes can now be used in a pattern.
-As an example, here is the pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration into Avaya:
+As an example, here is the pattern where a call gets abandoned from the IVR, and an agent calls the customer back using our integration with twilio:

 ```clojure
 ;;When